How realpolitik blew away Sanders on Super Tuesday

 Electing Sanders as president, a self-proclaimed democratic socialist who is calling for a political revolution, or even just winning the Democratic Party’s nomination, would be a nightmare for the capitalist American system.
 Sanders said he would ban oil and gas fracking, break up big banks and impose a new wealth tax.
 Such a position would put the Democrats in a very weak position come November.
 The business-friendly President Donald Trump would win a re-election easily, political pundits predict.

-The democrats are choosing political realism over the romantic liberal ideas of a maverick senator from Vermont who also shunned powerful lobbyists like the American Jewish Political Committee (AIPC).
-For decades all major party candidates must attend the Pro-Israel AIPC’s annual conference to solicit its support.
+The Democrats are choosing political realism over the romantic liberal ideas of a maverick senator from Vermont who also shunned powerful lobbyists like the American Jewish Political Committee (Aipac).
+For decades it was mandatory for all major party candidates to attend the pro-Israel Aipac’s annual conference to solicit its support.
+And that may explain Biden's surge.

-Biden seems for now the favourite candidate of the democrats.
-But does he have any chance to beat Trump in November?
+Right now, Biden seems to be the favourite candidate of the Democrats.
+But does he have any chance of beating Trump in November?
 That’s another game altogether.